Global Infectious Disease Doctoral Program

 Curriculum

-Students will spend their first year taking core courses that will immerse them in the Global Infectious Disease curriculum.
+Doctoral Program students will spend their first year taking core courses that will immerse them in the Global Infectious Disease curriculum.
 In general, PhD students will take the following Global Infectious Disease core courses in Year 1:

 GLID 5020: Evidence for Infectious Disease Policy Fall I or Fall II3